Reflex Sympathetic Dystrophy Syndrome

 humankind.
 They include codeine and perhaps the most well-known narcotic of all,

-self-administration.
-Opioids have a narcotic effect, that is, they induce sedation as well as
+patient self-administration.
+Opioids have a narcotic effect, that is, they induce sedation

-pain relief, and some patients may become physically dependent upon them.
-For these
+as well as pain relief, and some patients may become physically dependent upon them.

-reasons, patients given opioids should be monitored carefully; in some cases stimulants may
+For these reasons, patients given opioids should be monitored carefully; in some cases

-be prescribed to counteract the sedative side effects.
-In addition to drowsiness, other
+stimulants may be prescribed to counteract the sedative side effects.
+In addition to

 Physical therapy and rehabilitation date back to the ancient practice of using physical